 Understanding your customers is the secret of successful selling.
 Existing customers are important sources of information.
 The more you know about them, the easier it can be to increase their spending.
 And you can use the information you gather to help you find new customers.

 Create a customer profile

-The information you need to collect depends on your type of business.
-For example, if you sell to individual consumers, you will want to know their age, gender, location, spending habits and income.
+The information you need to collect depends on your business.
+If you sell to individual consumers, you will want to know their age, gender, location, spending habits and income.
 If you sell to other businesses, find out what sector they are in, how big they are, how much they spend and what other suppliers they use.

 Build up a database of information about your customers.
-Include as much feedback as possible about how highly they rate your products or services.
-Use your own records to add details of purchasing behaviour, such as products each customer buys, when and how.
-(Bear in mind that once you have created the database, you must comply with the Data Protection Act.)
+Gather feedback about how highly they rate your products or services.
+Use your own records to add details of purchasing behaviour, such as which products each customer buys, when and how.
+Bear in mind that once you have created the database, you must comply with the Data Protection Act.

 "Keep up-to-date records about who your customers are, what they are buying and how much effort you're spending on them in return for the profit this generates," advises Jones.
 "Accurate profiles allow you to focus your marketing resources where they are likely to be most effective."

 Key benefits of profiling customers

 "The information you gather makes it easier to distinguish why customers buy from you," he adds.
 "The more information you have about your customers, the easier it is to spot opportunities to sell them new products."

 Use your new database to group customers into specific segments.
 This will enable you to target each group with offers tailored to their needs.

 Targeting by segment also makes it easier to ensure that each customer gets the relevant marketing messages at the appropriate time.
 For example, you might be able to up-sell by explaining why a higher-priced product would better suit a particular group.
 You could also consider boosting sales by producing customised products or services for each group.